-Journalists and members of labour unions suffer human rights violations in Vietnam
+Vietnam’s Journalists and union members suffer human rights violations

 The 2020 Country Report on Vietnam provides a mixed picture of how the government treats people.